Lee Jin-ah: 2017–2018: Random and Jinah Restaurant Full Course

+2020–present: Candy Pianist and Hearts of the City

 In 2020, her second EP, Candy Pianist was released.
 By participating in writing and composing all the songs in this EP, Lee once again proved her ability as a singer-songwriter.
-The theme of it is 'Awakening', which is clearly shown in the title song "Dreamlike Alarm", "Awake(Feat.
+The theme of it is "Awakening", which is clearly shown in the title song "Dreamy Alarm", "Awake (Feat.
 Sam Kim)", and other tracks.
-This EP contains Lee’s desire to give strength and motivate those who listen to her music as a candy pianist.
+This EP contains Lee's desire to give strength and motivate those who listen to her music as a candy pianist.

 In 2021, she made her debut as a film music director with Children Are Happy OST.

+On September 13, 2023, Lee Jin-ah released her 3rd full length album after 5 years called Hearts of the City.
+This album is filled with 12 songs presenting a new musical world built from various emotions observed in a familiar but scary world called "city" while also warmly touching the inner hearts of those who live in one.
+It has two title tracks, namely "Mystery Village" depicting the city as mysterious place, and "My Whole New World" giving encouragement to build our own enjoyable city.
+This album also features various artists such as Stella Jang, Sarah Kang, cellist Hong Jin-ho, Lee Hyo-ri, Lee Sangsoon, and producers Park Moon-chi and Simon Petrén.